Machine learning the deuteron: new architectures and uncertainty quantification: Results

 \subsection{Fidelity}

-The bottom panels of Fig.~\ref{master_plot} also provide an insight on the model quality after minimisation.
+The panels (e)-(h) at the bottom of Fig.~\ref{fig:energy_fidelity} also provide an insight on the model quality after minimisation.
 Again, we highlight that overall the fidelities are extremely close to benchmark values, within a fraction of a percent in all cases.
 We find general conclusions in terms of network width that are in line with those we found for the energy.
 Across all architectures and network depths, the fidelity of the $S-$state is better than that associated to the $D$-state.
 Not only are the central values of $F^S$ closer to one, but post-evolution uncertainties are significantly smaller for this state.
-This is in contrast to the much smaller stochastic uncertainty, which is of the same size for both states\footnote{The only exception is the $D-$state fidelity of the $2$sd architecture (bottom right panel), which has a larger oscillation uncertainty. }.
+This is in contrast to the much smaller stochastic uncertainty, which is of the same size for both states\footnote{The only exception is the $D-$state fidelity of the $2$sd architecture with $N_\text{hid}=60$, shown in panel (h) of Fig.~\ref{fig:energy_fidelity}, which has a larger oscillation uncertainty.}.

 When it comes to the $N_\text{hid}$ dependence of the results, we find again that one-layer networks are relatively independent of the network width.
 Overall, networks perform better with $1$sc than with $2$sc architectures as measured by overlaps that are closer to one, although they have relatively similar uncertainties.
-The fidelities of the $1$sd architecture improve as the width increases.
-Again, we interpret this result in terms of incomplete learning for networks with fewer parameters.
-The behaviour of the $2$sd networks (rightmost panels) is more erratic.
-The $S-$state fidelity is relatively close to the benchmark and seemingly improves with $N_\text{hid}$.
-In contrast, the $D-$state fidelity is closer to one for $N_\text{hid}=80$, and subsequently its quality decreases.
+The fidelities of the $1$sd architecture are relatively constant as the width increases.
+The behavior of the $2$sd networks shown in panel (h) is more erratic.
+While the $S-$state fidelity is relatively close to the benchmark and seemingly improves with $N_\text{hid}$, the $D-$state fidelity is closer to one for $N_\text{hid}=60$, and subsequently its quality decreases.
 We take this as a sign that such architectures with $N_\text{hid}$ values larger than $80$ may be problematic and, in fact, we show in the following subsection that overfitting is an issue in this region.
-Finally, we stress again that there is no observable bias-variance trade-off in the fidelities.
+Finally, we stress again that there is no observable bias-variance trade-off in the fidelities \cite{Mehta2019}.